-- a.
-Armed Forces of the United States: The Army, the Navy, the Air Force, the Marine Corps, the Coast Guard, the commissioned corps of the United States Public Health Service and the National Oceanographic and Atmospheric Administration, the National Guard and any military reserve unit of any branch of the armed forces of the United States. - b.
-Continuous Attendance: Enrollment at an Arizona educational institution for a normal academic year since the beginning of the period for which continuous attendance is claimed.
-Enrollment in summer sessions or other such inter-sessions beyond the normal academic year is not required in order to maintain continuous attendance. - c.
+- Armed Forces of the United States: The Army, the Navy, the Air Force the Marine Corps, the Coast Guard, the commissioned corps of the United States Public Health Service and the National Oceanographic and Atmospheric Administration, the National Guard and any military reserve unit of any branch of the armed forces of the United States. - 2.
+Continuous Attendance: Enrollment at an Arizona educational institution for a traditional academic year since the beginning of the period for which continuous attendance is claimed (fall/spring or spring/fall).
+Enrollment in summer sessions or other such inter-sessions beyond the traditional academic year is not required to maintain continuous attendance. - 3.
 Domicile: A person's true, fixed, and permanent home and place of habitation.
-It is the place where one intends to remain and to which one expects to return when one leaves without intending to establish a new domicile elsewhere. - d.
-Emancipated Person: A person who is neither under a legal duty of service to parents, nor entitled to the support of such parents under laws of the state. - e.
-Parent: Father or mother, custodial parent, or legal guardian of a non-emancipated person.
-Circumstances must not indicate that guardianship was created primarily for the purpose of conferring the status of an instate student on the non-emancipated person.
+It is the place where one intends to remain and to which one expects to return when one leaves without intending to establish a new domicile elsewhere. - 4.
+Emancipated Person: A person who neither is under a legal duty of service to parents nor entitled to the support of such parents under laws of the state. - 5.
+Parent: Father or mother, custodial parent, or legal guardian of an unemancipated person.
+Circumstances must not indicate that guardianship was created primarily to confer the status of an instate student on the unemancipated person.